 These attributes aren’t just about their products.
 They represent a lifestyle or a philosophy.

-Symbolic brand attributes are often used in brand positioning, marketing, and advertising to create aspirational narratives and connect with consumers on a deeper cultural level.
+Symbolic brand attributes are often used in proper positioning strategy, marketing, and B2B advertising to create aspirational narratives and connect with consumers on a deeper cultural level.

-They allow brands to become symbols of identity and belonging for their target audience, fostering brand affinity.
+They allow brands to become symbols of identity and belonging for their target market, fostering brand affinity.

 Examples of Impactful Brand Attributes